NBCU Academy Scholarship

 The Institute of American Indian Arts (IAIA) has been selected by NBC Universal News Group to be a part of the initial cohort of institutions to participate in the launch of NBCU Academy, a new, innovative, multi-platform journalism training and development program for four-year university and college students that offers education, on-campus training, and online programming.
 The initiative includes a curated onsite curriculum for a hands-on learning experience with world-class NBCU News Group journalists, funding for accredited journalism programs, and scholarships.

-Beginning in Fall 2021, scholarships of $10,000 will be available to eligible third and fourth-year students with financial need who declare for IAIA’s new Certificate in Broadcast Journalism.
+Scholarships of $10,000 are available to eligible students with financial need who declare for IAIA’s Certificate in Broadcast Journalism.
 Scholarship funds are to be used for tuition assistance, student housing, internship stipends, field reporting, or equipment.

 Scholarship Qualification Requirements